Lora Real

 Southern Mealy Amazon (Mealy Parrot)

-Appearance: Medium to large parrot, about 14-16 inches in length.
-Predominantly green feathers with a bluish or grayish crown.
+Appearance: The Southern Mealy Amazon is a medium to large parrot, about 15 inches in length.
+It has green feathers with a bluish or grayish crown.
 The face often shows a yellowish or orange blush, and the flight feathers may have blue tips.
 Bright yellow and red markings are found on the underwing and tail.
-Distinctive yellow or orange eyes and a strong, curved beak that is usually horn-colored to gray.
+Yellow or orange eyes and a strong, curved beak that is horn-colored to gray.

 Behavior: Highly social and often observed in small to large flocks, which can increase in size during feeding.
 Known for loud and raucous vocalizations, which they use for communication with their flock members.
 Mainly herbivorous, feeding on fruits, seeds, nuts, and flowers.
 They are skilled foragers and often search for food in the canopy.

-Breeding: They typically nest in tree cavities, often utilizing old woodpecker holes or natural hollows.
-The breeding season generally coincides with the rainy season.
+Breeding: They nest in tree cavities, often utilizing old woodpecker holes or natural hollows.
+The breeding season coincides with the rainy season.
 Females lay about 2-4 eggs, which both parents help incubate.
 The incubation period lasts about 26-28 days, and the chicks fledge around 8-10 weeks after hatching.

 Conservation Status: Classified as Least Concern by the IUCN.